The best cloud backup services offer an online space to store all your files and media - so even if the worst happens, your data is still safe.

 The cloud becomes another attack vector: It is true that the cloud has brought great advantages to companies, like reducing costs and allowing remote working.
 However, storing data on cloud platforms exponentially increases the attack surface through which cybercriminals could gain access to the corporate network.
 So, it’s a good idea, in fact, it’s essential to carry out regular manual backups of the information stored in the cloud, in case anything outside the company's control might happen.

 Internal dangers are sometimes undetectable: Unfortunately, even with all possible cybersecurity measures and the best protection software in place, the responsibility of users is fundamental.
 It is essential to train employees on the different techniques and correct approaches to cybersecurity.
 Instilling in employees the importance of having up-to-date backups in the event of an unforeseen event or cyber-attack can be one of the best defenses.

 How did we choose the best online backup services?

 We looked at the features and the quality of service of the cloud backup services when we reviewed them.
 Number-based tests like upload or download speeds tend to be anecdotal because of so many variables involved so while they are performed, we only note any outliers (super fast speeds or very slow performances).
 More important for us are the general feel of the service (either when using a web browser or a dedicated client or a mobile app where appropriate), security (file encryption, ransomware protection), and value for money.

-How we tested the best cloud backup
+How we test the best cloud backup

 To test for the best cloud backup we first set up an account with the relevant software platform.
 We then tested the service to see how the software could be used with different files and folders, from different devices, in different situations.
 The aim was to push each cloud backup platform to see how useful its basic tools were and also how easy it was to get to grips with any more advanced tools.